Phonics: Portugal

 During the late 1990s the whole language approach gained popularity in Portugal, but in a non-explicit form.
 Emphasis was placed on meaning, reading for pleasure, and developing a critical approach to the texts.
 Explicit phonemic awareness and explicit training for reading fluency were considered outdated by some teachers' organizations.

 Poor results in international comparisons led parents and schools to react to this approach and to insist on direct instruction methods.
 Later, during minister Nuno Crato's tenure (2011–2015), who is known to be a vocal critic of constructivist approaches and a supporter of cognitive psychology findings, new standards ("metas") were put in place.
 The ministry convened a team led by a well-known specialist in reading, José Morais.
 This team introduced an explicit phonics teaching approach, putting emphasis on decoding and reading fluency.

 Later, international evaluations TIMSS and PISA showed a sharp improvement in the areas of math, reading and science from 2006 to 2015.
 Portuguese students results raised to above OECD and IEA averages, attaining the best results ever for Portugal.
 The PISA reading results moved from 472 to 498, above the United States at 497.
 However, by 2018 Portugal had dropped slightly to 492 and the United States had increased to 505.
 Some analysts explain these advances by the educational measures Portugal put in place: a more demanding curricula, the emphasis on direct teaching, standardized testing, less ability streaming, and explicit fluency training in reading and mathematics.

-In 2016, amongst 50 countries, Portugal achieved the 30th highest score in Reading Literacy for fourth graders according to the Progress in International Reading Literacy Study (PIRLS).
+In 2016, amongst 50 countries, Portugal achieved the 30th highest score in Reading Literacy for students in their fourth year of school according to the Progress in International Reading Literacy Study (PIRLS).